robert/robert.github.com/_posts/2100-01-01-systems-design.md

 You ask if Kate could perhaps continue to elaborate on her five-year vision for Steveslist tomorrow.

 "Absolutely," says Kate.
-We'll talk over many more details of what goes on inside a real, large online platform, including:"
+We'll talk about more of what goes on inside a real, large online platform, including:"

 ### Security